Banks lead European stocks lower as Brexit worries dominate

 "Regulation once again about to tighten, coupled with low rates for longer across the board, are clearly unsupportive for the banking sector," said Stephane Ekolo, Chief European Strategist at Market Securities in London.

-The pan-European bank sector index < .SX7P> was among the biggest sectoral fallers, with a drop of 1.4 percent, while the euro zone bank sector slid as much as 3 percent to touch its lowest point since August 2012.
+The pan-European bank sector index was the biggest sectoral faller, with a drop of 2.3 percent, while the euro zone bank sector slid as much as 3 percent to touch its lowest point since August 2012.

 Earlier on Thursday, the SNB kept rates steady, as did the U.S. Federal Reserve earlier this week, with both central banks citing uncertainty surrounding the UK vote.